Fregixe/currencyapi/README.md

                     }
                   ]
 ```
- Returns: HTTP_STATUS 200 - in case of success
+ Returns: HTTP_STATUS 200 - in case of success<br/>
           HTTP STATUS 400 - in case of bad code of currency
 ```
 JSON: